hotosm/docs/README.md

-# HOT Technical Documentation
+# HOT Tech Docs

 🕮 Welcome to the HOT Technical [documentation](https://hotosm.github.io/docs/) for all of our open-source tools.

 This website is an index of tools available from HOT, and it is primarily intended for a software development audience.

 The docs go into specific technical detail for: